V4Fire/Client/docs/tests/README.md

 npx gulp test:components --test-processes 2 --build-processes 4
 ```

-To make your test run during the call to `test: components`, you need to add it to a file with test cases.
+To make your test run during the call to `test:components`, you need to add it to a file with test cases.
 This file is located by an address `cwd/tests/cases.js`.
 It looks something like this:

 ```javascript
 module.exports = [